ruairica/blog/src/pages/how-to-build-a-simple-blog-with-astro.md

 Open  ```Card.astro```

-Components can access their props with Astro.props in the front matter
+Components can access their props with Astro.props in the frontmatter

 ```astro
 const { href, title, body } = Astro.props;
 ```

-and then interpolated into the html with curly brackets
+and then the props can be interpolated into the html with curly brackets
 ```astro
 <a href={href}>